Namiq v Manchester University NHS Foundation Trust [2020] EWCA

 The Court of Appeal hearing

 On appeal the parents accepted that the definition of death should encompass the irreversible loss of the capacity for consciousness and the irreversible loss of the ability to breathe.
-However, although they now accepted that the requirements for brain stem death testing under the UK code had been satisfied, they argued that in other jurisdictions the medical guidance and approach would require further testing beyond the UK code before death would be established (such as in the USA guidelines).
+However, although they now accepted that the requirements for brain stem death testing under the UK code had been satisfied, they argued that in other jurisdictions the medical guidance and approach would require further testing beyond the UK code before death would be established (such as in the USA guidelines [now retired]).
 The parents argued, therefore, that it was in the patient’s best interests that, before coming to such a momentous conclusion as death, the courts here should not declare death in the absence of such further testing.

 Essentially the parents were now seeking to challenge the adequacy of the UK code and its reliance upon DNC, a step which the President, LJ MacFarlane, observed went “beyond a challenge to the first instance judge’s decision and would require a small public inquiry”.
 In any event, in the present case, testing going beyond the UK guidelines had in fact taken place.
 Repeated MRI imaging had shown liquefaction of the brain stem, an apnoea test had been undertaken and an electroencephalogram (EEG) had been conducted for sixty minutes which also showed that Midrar had no cortical function.